 We want to note that in-home healthcare nurses must also be aware of their patients’ medication requirements and ensure they note and adverse reactions.
 Often, in-home nurses are the sole person who administers medications to a person.

 If you or a loved one have been the victim of a medication error, whether inside of a healthcare facility or as a result of a pharmacist’s mistake, seek legal assistance as soon as possible.
-At the Weitz Firm, you can count on us to be by your side, working to secure the compensation you need.
+At The Weitz Firm, LLC, you can count on us to be by your side, working to secure the compensation you need.
 This can include any medical expenses that arise as well as pain and suffering damages.
 When you need a medical error attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.